kunalabs-io/kai-ts-sdk/README.md

   // The reduction (withdrawal) process consists of withdrawing the LP ammounts, any extra collateral, and
   // repaying the debt based on the reduction factor.
 All this needs to happen in the same transaction.
   //
-  // When the position is fully reduced, it becomes inactive and it's recommended to delete it
+  // When the position is fully reduced, it becomes inactive and it's recommended to delete (close) it
   // to claim the storage rebate.
 In order to delete it, the position must be fully reduced (factor = 1),
   // and all pending collected fees and rewards must be collected.
 This can be done manually but it's
   // somewhat intricate so `reduceAndMaybeDelete()` does this for you.
 See the implementation for more details.